 Transfer to Kampong Thom & Cycle Sambor Prei Kuk

 Starting with an early pickup from your hotel, we have a 2.5 hour drive to reach Kampong Thom, the neighbouring province to Siem Reap.
 After a bike fitting, we set off on a ride north of the town to find the sprawling complex of pre-Angkorian temples known as Sambor Prei Kuk.
 These ruins date back as far as the 7th century and are remarkably intact for their age.
-The leafy surrounds and absence of tourists makes this a really special experience.
+The lush green surrounds and absence of tourists make this a really special cycling exploration.
 After we see out the heat of the day in the shade, we return to Kampong Thom by a different route and enjoy a tasty, authentic meal.

 Transfer & Cycle to Phnom Penh